 - Spanish 603 - Honors

-Our World Language Department employs many differentiated methods, technology and focuses on multiple intelligence instruction in order to provide success for all learning styles.
-Visit the world language curriculum for more information.
+Our World Language Department focuses on each student's learning style.
+We use Multiple Intelligence instruction in order to provide success for all learning styles.
+Visit the World Language Curriculum for more information.

 - College Credit Options